parth33bank/vcenter-event-broker-appliance/docs/kb/intro-event-router.md

 - The consumer acknowledges the message but this message is lost/delayed/arrives out of order
 - The producer immediately after receiving the acknowledgement crashes

-> **Note:** For our explanation it doesn't really matter whether the packet (message) actually leaves the machine or the destination (consumer) is on the same host.
+> **Note:** For our example, it doesn't really matter whether the packet (message) actually leaves the machine or the destination (consumer) is on the same host.
 Of course, having a physical network in between the actors increases the chances of [messaging failures](https://queue.acm.org/detail.cfm?id=2655736).
 The network protocol in use was intentionally left unspecified.

 One of the following message delivery semantics is typically used to describe the messaging characteristics of a particular distributed system, such as the vCenter Event Broker Appliance: